 Quizlet is a cloud-based platform that allows you to create and evaluate flashcards on several topics.
-It’s an excellent tool for students who are in school, but it may not be suitable for you.
-Fortunately, Quizlet isn’t the only alternative; there are numerous other competing options and alternatives available.
+It’s an excellent tool for students in school, but it may not be suitable for you.
+Fortunately, Quizlet isn’t the only alternative; numerous other competing options and choices are available.

 Top 10 Alternatives to Quizlet